 We offer communities in our service area the opportunity to win one of ten $3,000 grants.
 Through these grants, we seek to support our municipal customers with developing and improving environmentally-friendly programs and facilities in their communities.
 We would love to hear what you are doing to enhance the quality of life of your residents!

-Last year’s recipients included:
+This year’s recipients are:

 Earth Hour is a global event that takes place in March every year with the goal of encouraging people and businesses to turn off unnecessary lights, appliances and electronic devices to help conserve power and raise awareness around environmental issues.

 This year’s recipients of the Earth Hour grants are:

 Village of Longview received a $5,000 grant for a 31 per cent decrease in consumption.